 Performers should not need more than a gallon (4.56L) of fuel per person for the purpose of spinning fire for the duration of FB.
 If you think you need more, please contact a member of the FAST team to discuss.

-A fire lane will be designated and marked by the FAST, in conjunction with placement and DPW.
-It must remain clear at all times.
+Fire lanes will be designated and marked by the FAST, in conjunction with placement and DPW.
+All marked roads must remain clear at all times.

 please email .
-We’re so excited to hear from you!
+We would love to hear from you!